Snow cover

 Key results

-• the snow water equivalent was above average along the southern part of the Pacific coast, in central Nunavut, in the Prairies, in Ontario and in southern Quebec
+• the snow water equivalent was below average along the southern part of the Pacific coast, in Nunavut around the Northwestern passages, much of southern Canada, and the Maritimes

 Long description

-The map shows the spatial pattern of departures in snow water equivalent in Canada for the 2023 snow year compared to the reference period (1991to 2021).
-For 2023, much of the southern Canada and central Nunavut had above-average snow water equivalent.
-Much of the Arctic and Maritimes experienced below-average snow water equivalent.
+The map shows the spatial pattern of departures in snow water equivalent in Canada for the 2025 snow year compared to the reference period (1991 to 2020).
+For 2025, much of the prairies and Arctic had above-average snow water equivalent.
+Much of southern Canada, Baffin Island, the Pacific coast and Maritimes experienced below-average snow water equivalent.

 How this indicator was calculated

 Note: The indicator considers the snow water equivalent value for the month of March.
-Departures are obtained by subtracting the 1991 to 2020 average from the 2023 value.
-Warm colours (yellow to red) indicate less snow water equivalent; cool colours (blue) indicate more snow water equivalent.
+Departures are obtained by subtracting the 1981 to 2020 average from the 2025 value.
+Warm colours (yellow to red) indicate less-than-normal snow water equivalent; cool colours (blue) indicate more-than-normal snow water equivalent.

 Snow water equivalent trend